 People from all walks of life experience stress in their personal and work lives.
 You encounter stressful events at work that can have an impact on your physical and mental health.
-But the struggles of everyday life -divorce, illness, death of a loved one, money worries, adverse external events etc., can be just as serious.
+But the struggles of everyday life - divorce, illness, death of a loved one, addiction - can be just as serious.